agilbert1412/Archipelago.Gifting.Net/README.md

 ```

 A gift item has a name, an amount and a value.
 It is important to note that the value is for one instance of the item.
 The total value of the gift will be the value multiplied by the amount.

 A gift can have as many traits as you wish, and it is up to the receiver to decide how to interpret these traits.

 It is recommended to add more traits rather than fewer, so it is more likely to be understandable by various games.

+It is not recommended to add many synonymous, or very similar, traits, as this makes it more complicated for the multiworld developers to keep track of commonly used traits that they should support.
+For example, a gift should probably not carry both the trait "Stone" and the trait "Rock".
+"Stone", being a "common" trait based on the specification, is preferable.

 ```cs
 public class GiftTrait